subfuzion/ezfinder/README.md

 ezfinder
 ========

-API to help citizens find free and low-cost health clinics, Section 8 housing, and stores that accept SNAP cards.
+API to help citizens find free and low-cost health clinics, Section 8 housing, and stores that accept SNAP (food stamp) cards.

 The API is under development.
 It is currently hosted at: